mutantstandard/orxporter/docs/dzuk/image_formats.md

 ### Vector
 - `svg` SVG
-- `svgo` Optimised SVG (requires svgcleaner)

-*(check the [readme](../../readme.md) for all the information on dependencies)*

-#### `svgo` Optimised SVG
-Optimised SVG is the same format as SVG, but it's losslessly compressed to create a smaller file size.
-It requires an extra processing stage (which is very cheap on CPU), and it needs the dependency listed.
-Check the [svgcleaner](https://github.com/RazrFalcon/svgcleaner) repo to see the documentation for it so you can see what it does to the SVG files.

-Orxporter uses svgcleaner with the following command:

-`svgcleaner <in file> <out file> --remove-metadata=no --quiet`

-In Mutant Standard tests, optimised SVGs are 30-40% smaller than normal SVGs.
-However, svgcleaner is not perfect and can create some unexpected inconsistencies from the original version, so if you use this, you should check your output for possible inconsistencies.

 ### Raster
 - `png` PNG
 - `pngc` Crushed PNG (requires oxipng)
 - `webp` Lossless WebP (requires cwebp)
 - `jxl` Lossless JPEG XL (requires [libjxl](https://github.com/libjxl/libjxl))
-- `avif` Lossless AVIF (requires go-avif)
-- `flif` FLIF (requires flif)

 *(check the [readme](../../readme.md) for all the information on dependencies)*